 Before we go into what you should look for in a bud that’s ready let’s look at how you should look for it.

-At the cheapest end of the spectrum you should at least consider a jeweller’s loupe that will allow you to see the trichomes in detail with minimal effort.
+At the cheapest end of the spectrum, you should at least consider a jeweler’s loupe that will allow you to see the trichomes in detail with minimal effort.
 These can cost less than $15 and could be a great little investment.

 The next cost-step up is the magnifying glass.
-Magnifying glasses cost a little more than the jeweller’s loupe but you can zoom them in.
+Magnifying glasses cost a little more than the jeweler’s loupe but you can zoom them in.